rivermont/spidy/README.md

 ## master
 The stable, up-to-date branch.

+## FalconWarriorr-branch
+Falconwarriorr's branch.<br>
+He has developed a bunch of features that we are working on merging into master.

 ## GUI-spidy
 We are currently working on a GUI for spidy.<br>
 For those who like clicky buttons the command line can be confusing and hard to navigate, so we figured a window option would be a nice edition.

-## FalconWarriorr-branch
-Falconwarriorr's branch.<br>
-He has developed a bunch of features that we are working on merging into master.

 # TODO
+  - GUI
   - Upload spidy to PyPI/pip
-  - Use HTTP `Content-Type` header to determine extension.
   - Multiple HTTP threads
-  - Use Chrome/Safari-mimicking headers after being rejected
   - Respect robots.txt
-  - GUI

-# Acknowledgements
-I'd like to thank [Pluralsight](https://www.pluralsight.com/) for providing an amazing platform for learning any language.<br>
-Specifically the [Python Fundamentals](https://www.pluralsight.com/courses/python-fundamentals/) course by Austin Bingham and Robert Smallshire.

 # Contribute